AmalSunny992/AWS_Basics/Lambda-Serverless.md

 - Test the Function:
     - Upload an image to the S3 bucket.
-    - Check the thumbnails folder in the S3 bucket for the generated thumbnail.
+    - Check the thumbnails folder in the S3 bucket for the generated thumbnail

 ## Summary
 In this lesson, you learned about AWS Lambda, how to create and deploy Lambda functions, and how to set up triggers to automate serverless workflows.
 AWS Lambda allows you to run code without provisioning or managing servers, making it an essential service for serverless computing.